 This Mykonos shore trip provides all the best sites associated with a visit to Mykonos.
-You visit the archaeological site on the uninhabited island of Delos and then enjoy a walking tour of the town of Mykonos including Little Venice, the windmills, the Paraportiani church and a visit to the Mykonian Archaeological Museum (closed on Mondays).
+You visit the archaeological site on the uninhabited island of Delos and then enjoy a walking tour of the town of Mykonos including Little Venice, the windmills and a visit to the Mykonian Archaeological Museum (closed on Mondays).

 After meeting your private guide you transfer to the ferry port in the town of Mykonos where you'll board the local kaiki (ferries) to Delos.
 Located virtually at the center of the Cyclades island group, Delos developed into one of the most important trading centers of the Mediterranean.
 It was once the religious center of the entire Aegean.
 Pilgrims from all over the known world came to pay their respect to the God, bringing gifts and offerings, and making the island one of the most important sanctuary islands of the ancient world.

 In the early 19th century excavations uncovered ruins of a long dead city.
 Beautiful artifacts such as the Naxos marble lions and splendid mosaic floors are visible amid the ruins and inside the small museum.
 Rising above the ruins of the ancient city is Mount Kynthos.
 Here the earliest traces of habitation were discovered, dating back to the 3rd century B.C.